Air vessels and gas receivers

 - temperature of operational product - from -60°С to +300°С

 - minimum ambient temperature - up to -60°С

 - volume - from 1 m3 to 200 m3

 - seismicity of the region - up to 7 points

 Principle of action of air vessels

 Compressed air under high pressure enters the receiver through a branch pipe located in the lower part of the shell.
 Inside, the gas is cooled and expanded.
 A large amount of air ensures reduction in gas pulsation and balancing of the pressure in the pneumatic system.
 Due to the free movement of gas, its temperature is further dropping.
-Temperature drop contributes to the formation of condensate and the oils sludge on the bottom or in the lower section (if the air tank is installed horizontally).
+Temperature drop contributes to the formation of condensate and the oils sludge on the head or in the lower section (if the air tank is installed horizontally).
 The remaining condensate is removed through a fitting, and the oil sludge is drained through the hatch in the lower section.

 Manufacture of air vessels (receivers)